The neutral color palette is used for typography and most backgrounds.

 Notification colors should be used purposefully to communicate and inform users.

-Orange indicates a warning or that progress is hindered.
-Use orange to indicate to indicate a user that an issue can be avoided or needs a corrective action.
+Warning palette is used to indicate a warning or that progress is hindered.
+Use yellow to indicate to indicate a user that an issue can be avoided or needs a corrective action.

 Base color tokens listed above just represent a static color value and looking at them doesn't tell you much about possible applications.